 Delhi HC seeks response from Centre regarding Shah Faesal's plea

-New Delhi, Sep 03: The Delhi High Court on Tuesday sought a response from the Central government on a plea by detained bureaucrat-turned politician Shah Faesal, from Srinagar, to provide him the copy of the lookout circular issued against him.
+New Delhi, Sep 03: The Delhi High Court on Tuesday sought a response from the Central government on a plea by detained bureaucrat-turned politician Shah Faesal, from Srinagar, to provide him with the copy of the lookout circular issued against him.

 Reportedly, a bench of Justices Manmohan and Sangita Dhingra Sehgal asked both sides to file their submissions before 2 September and listed it for hearing on September 3 in the case.